top of page

 When I combine the currently invalidated birth dates for John's children and the birthplaces identified in the census records, I have a major clue.

-Did you know that during this period that "The West" was Ohio?
+Did you know that "The West" was Ohio during this period?
 It's okay if you didn't.
-Being raised in Texas, that was nothing something I heard about until I was an adult.
+Being raised in Texas, that was not something I heard about until I was an adult.

 All of this information comes from what I already have in my genealogy research plan.
 Now, I need to begin researching what I don't know.